Contagious porcine paralysis (Teschen disease)

 - Histopathological examination

 The clinical symptoms only allow a tentative diagnosis.
 Suspicion of teschovirus encephalitis must be reported to the official veterinarian.
-A definitive diagnosis can only be made taking into account the clinical signs and epidemiology, the pathomorphological changes (non-lateral (encephalo)myelitis) and if the pathogen is successfully detected (detection of PTV-1).
+A definitive diagnosis can only be made taking into account the clinical symptoms and epidemiology, the pathomorphological changes (non-purulent (encephalo)myelitis) and successful detection of the pathogen (detection of PTV-1).

-If other teschovirus or enterovirus serotypes are detected, these are mild forms of progression with no need for further action, as the disease is not treatable.
-Severely affected animals should be euthanized if the course is progressive, but in many cases there is self-healing.
+If other teschovirus or enterovirus serotypes are detected, these are mild forms of the disease with no need for further action, as the disease cannot be treated.
+Severely affected animals should be euthanised if the disease progresses, but in many cases the disease heals itself.

 Contact